 - Annual Parents’ Questionnaire results.
 Read the summary of all responses from our latest survey:

-- Ealing Age UK as our local charity
+- Ealing Food bank as our local charity

 We will support one of these charities each term with the whole school learning about what that charity does and supporting them with a fundraising event.